riyadhalnur/node-force-secure-redirect/README.md

 app.use(forceHTTPS('environment'));
 ```
-where the environment *parameter* is optional.
+where the environment *parameter* (string or array of strings) is optional.
 If no enviroment string is passed in, HTTPS will be enforced across all enviroments.

 ## Tests
-`npm test`
+`NODE_ENV=testing npm test`

 ## License
 Licensed under [GPL v3](http://www.gnu.org/licenses/gpl-3.0.txt)